Jeff Wilson (Washington politician): Firearm incident

-Wilson was arrested and charged with unlicensed possession of a firearm in Hong Kong on October 21, 2023, after being found with a revolver at the Hong Kong International Airport.
+Wilson was arrested and charged with possession of a firearm in Hong Kong on October 21, 2023, Wilson discovered the firearm and turned the revolver over to airport officials.
 The gun was legally licensed in Washington State, but not in Hong Kong.
 According to Wilson, he discovered the unloaded firearm in his carry-on luggage mid-flight.
 He alerted Customs officers and was subsequently arrested for possession of arms without licence, which carries a maximum sentence of 14 years in jail and a fine of $100,000 HKD.

 After his initial court hearing, Wilson and his family had verbal exchanges with reporters at the courthouse, leading to police mediation.
 Wilson was said to have verbally abused the reporters and asked them to delete any photos taken outside of the courthouse.
 He was ordered to surrender his travel documents and not to leave Hong Kong until his next court date.
 On October 30, 2023, Principal Magistrate Don So ordered the firearm confiscated and bound over Wilson to keep the peace for 2 years.
 As all legal proceedings have ended, Wilson was free to leave Hong Kong to continue his vacation.